brittanyrw/emojiscreen/README.md

 Here are a few resources to find emojis to copy:

 - [Twitter Emojis](https://www.piliapp.com/twitter-symbols/) - Shows you what each Twitter emoji looks like.
-Note when you copy these emojis and paste them into your text editor or Github, they will no longer look like the Twitter emojis.
-But don't worry, Javascript will convert them to the Twitter emojis on the EmojiScreen website.
 - [Get Emoji](https://getemoji.com/) and [EmojiCopy](https://www.emojicopy.com/) are tools to copy regular emojis easily from one page.
 Note: The initial homepage does not display all skin color versions of each emoji so you will need to search in Emojipedia for those.
 - [Emojipedia](https://emojipedia.org/) - A directory of all emojis.

+Note when you copy these emojis and paste them into your text editor or Github, they will no longer look like the Twitter emojis.
+But don't worry, Javascript will convert them to the Twitter emojis on the EmojiScreen website.

 ### Genres 🔍

 The genres should be added as an array (the square [] brackets indicates an array or list).
-Seperate each genre with a comma and each genre should be wrapped in quotes.
+Separate each genre with a comma and each genre should be wrapped in quotes.
 There is no limit to the number of genres but try not to add too many.

 ```
 {
-  "genres": ["animation", "family", "fantasy"]
+  genres: ["animation", "family", "fantasy"]
 }
 ```

 For movies and TV shows, go to the IMDB profile and find the genres listed under the title.
 Add these genres to the `Emoji Card` object.
 Some cards will only have one genre, that is okay!
-Use the genre chart below as a guide for which genres are avaliable.
+Use the genre chart below as a guide for which genres are available.

 See the below screenshot for the location of the genre listing in IMDB profiles.